-After sharing some personal background, starting with physical trauma during birth and the associated challenges coping with that, he then described his spiritual path which included extensive practices from the shamanic and Taoist traditions before joining CSS.
+Luke started by sharing some personal background, including his physical trauma during birth and the associated challenges coping with that.
+He then described his spiritual path which included extensive practices from the shamanic and Taoist traditions before joining CSS.

-After giving an account of the moment of Realization, Luke described how his experience has changed and answered questions from the group.
+After giving an account of the moment of Realization, Luke described how his experience has changed.
+He then took questions from the group.
 Luke is now an official CSS teacher.
 Thank you, Luke, for sharing your experience and insight with our community!

 The previous issue of the newsletter was the last for outgoing editor Mark Hurwit.
 Editing the Center Community News is a significant undertaking, and it was only one of the several ways Mark has served CSS.
 We thank him for his service.
 The newsletter will not be the same without him.

 With this issue of the Center Community News, the newsletter is also changing in another way: It is now both produced and published exclusively for the web.
 This web format allows for integration of multimedia content, and easier viewing on various screen sizes.